Anti-Inflammatory Diet Plan →

 • ¼ teaspoon sea salt or kosher salt

-• ¾ cup avocado oil (see notes for other oils)
+• ¾ cup avocado oil or light olive oil

 • 1+ Tablespoon adobo sauce from a can of chipotle peppers (see note for sub)